marianina8/audiofile/README.md

 ./audiofile-cli

 ### NOTE
 The API must be started and running before the CLI.
+First, build the API: go build -o audiofile-api cmd/api/main.go
+Then run it in a separate terminal:
+./audiofile-api